 Most maximum limits on these pay-later options run from $1,000 to $1,500.
 But Humm's "Big Things" loans are a bit different and can go as high as $10,000, with the repayments spread out over as long as 24 months.

 Repayments are typically scheduled in four or six payments each week or fortnight, depending on which company you’re using.

 Your first payment will be straight away when you get what you’re buying, and the rest of the repayments will be taken out automatically from your bank account or your credit card.

-A typical limit with a pay-later company is up to $1,500, and you might even borrow with more than one pay-later company.
+A typical limit with a pay-later company is up to $1,500, and you can borrow with more than one pay-later company.
 But having too many of these going at one time is tricky to manage – it’s much easier and safer to have only one going at a time.